Human Trafficking Defense Attorney

 Although human trafficking can occur in a multitude of ways, the three most common forms are sex trafficking, forced labor, and debt bondage.
-Forced labor, also known as involuntary servitude, is the biggest sector of trafficking in the world.
+Forced labor, also known as involuntary servitude, is the most significant sector of trafficking in the world.
 Debt bondage is another form of human trafficking in which an individual is forced to work in order to pay a debt.
 Sex trafficking has attracted the greatest attention from law enforcement as a result of the odious nature of this offense.
 Sex trafficking allegations most commonly result from prostitution allegations involving non-U.S. citizens.
 Of course, any adult allegedly involved in arranging or engaging in a commercial sex act with an alien under the age of 18, would face human trafficking charges.

 State and Federal Human Trafficking Charges

 The state of Michigan criminalized human trafficking in 2006.
 The Michigan law provides that a person shall not:

 - knowingly recruit, entice, harbor, transport, provide, or obtain an individual for forced labor or services,